cherinejoseph/azure-honeypot-lab/README.md

 <img width="1272" height="756" alt="image" src="https://github.com/user-attachments/assets/4ab3a224-3b6d-4346-b9b6-c23d7614c5a6" />

+The architecutre consists of:
+- Cloud platform (Microsoft Azure)
+- Virtual Network (VNet)
+- Network Security Group (NSG)
+- Virtual Machines ( 1 windows, 1 linux)
+- Log Analytics Workspace
+- Microsoft Sentinel
+- Kusto Query Language (KQL)
 ---
 ## 🐝 Honeypot?

 A **honeypot** is a decoy system made to look vulnerable so attackers interact with it.
 It helps security teams **attract and detect threats, gather intelligence, test defenses, and study real-world attack behavior** without risking production systems.

-In this project, the Azure VM was configured as a honeypot by exposing it to the internet.
+In this project, the Azure VMs were configured as a honeypot by exposing it to the public internet.
 Attackers attempted brute-force logins, and these events were captured, forwarded, and analyzed in **Microsoft Sentinel**.

 ---